aDanPin/MySmartContract/README.md

 ## Overview

-This project contains two main smart contracts:
+This project contains three main smart contracts:
-- **CharacterSheetToken.sol** - (WIP) An ERC721 token designed for use within the CharacterSheet.sol betting platform.
-The token contract will follow the OpenZeppelin ERC721 standard for security and interoperability.
+- **CharacterSheetToken.sol** - An ERC721 NFT contract that combines character management with tokenization, allowing characters to be minted as tradeable NFTs
 - **Bet.sol** - A decentralized betting platform with support for binary outcomes, creator fees, and Merkle tree-based winner verification
 - **CharacterSheet.sol** - An RPG character sheet system for managing D&D-style characters with ability scores and progression